Mathieu Darche

-Mathieu Darche (born November 26, 1976) is a Canadian former professional ice hockey player who played for several AHL and NHL clubs.
-Mathieu is the younger brother of long snapper J. P. Darche.
-After attending the New Jersey Devils training camp in January 2013, he was asked to stay with the team but ultimately chose to retire.
+Mathieu Darche (born November 26, 1976) is a Canadian professional ice hockey executive and former player who is the general manager for the New York Islanders of the National Hockey League (NHL).
+He played for several American Hockey League (AHL) and NHL clubs from 2000 to 2012.
+Mathieu is the younger brother of football player J. P. Darche.

 Hockey career

 Amateur

 Darche played hockey at Choate Rosemary Hall and graduated in 1996.
 He has a commerce degree in marketing and international business from McGill University.
 While attending university, Darche played four seasons of Canadian Interuniversity Sport (CIS) hockey, where in his last year, he was named the CIS Outstanding student-athlete and was awarded the Dr. Randy Gregg Award.

 Professional

+After McGill, Darche became the first-ever signing by the expansion Columbus Blue Jackets in 2000.

 During the 2004–05 NHL lockout, Darche spent a full season with the Hershey Bears of the AHL.

 He played for the Füchse Duisburg of the Deutsche Eishockey Liga (DEL) in 2005–06 and also split four seasons between the NHL and AHL with the Columbus Blue Jackets, Nashville Predators, and their affiliates.
 In 2006–07, he played a few games with the San Jose Sharks of the NHL but spent most of the season playing for the team's AHL affiliate, the Worcester Sharks.
 In 2007–08, Darche played with the Tampa Bay Lightning.

 After starting the 2009–10 season playing for its AHL affiliate, the Hamilton Bulldogs he was recalled and played his first game as a Canadien on January 20, 2010, versus the St. Louis Blues and scored his first goal for the team on January 22 versus the New Jersey Devils, which was a game-winning goal.
+After attending the New Jersey Devils training camp in January 2013, he was asked to stay with the team but ultimately chose to retire.